aoelvp94/starter-airflow/README.md

 1. Attach an Airflow service to your stack.
 2. Put the `Dockerfile` of your repo to build the codebase.
 3. Set the following environment variables:
-   1. AIRBYTE_CONNECTION_ID: Insert here the copied code from (Airbyte-step 5).
-   2. GCP_PROJECT_ID
+   1. GCP_PROJECT_ID
-   3. GCP_DATASET
+   2. GCP_DATASET
-   4. GCP_DATASET_LOCATION
+   3. GCP_DATASET_LOCATION
-   5. GCP_DBT_SERVICE_ACCOUNT: Put here your impersonate account.
+   4. GCP_DBT_SERVICE_ACCOUNT: Put here your impersonate account.
 4. Start the app.
 Once setup is done, go to Airflow UI and login.
+5. Set Airflow variables:
+   1. AIRBYTE_CONNECTION_ID: Insert here the copied code from (Airbyte-step 5).
-5. Create an Airbyte connection, go to Admin -> Connections and add a new record with the following fields (port is not mandatory to set):
+6. Create an Airbyte connection, go to Admin -> Connections and add a new record with the following fields (port is not mandatory to set):
    1. conn_id: airbyte_conn
    2. conn_type: airbyte
    3. host: The Airbyte URL with `http://` preffix.
    4. login: Username of Airbyte service
    5. password: Password of Airbyte service
-6. Turn on `elt_dag` and run the DAG.
+7. Turn on `elt_dag` and run the DAG.
 It should take the data from `Alpha Vantage API` by using an Airbyte Operator and then will run the DBT models on BigQuery by using Astronomer Cosmos.